inacks/ISXMPL4310ex5/README.md

-# IS4310 Modbus Code Example for Raspberry Pi
+# IS4310 Python Code Example for Modbus over I2C on Raspberry Pi

 This Python script communicates with the IS4310 Modbus RTU chip via I²C using a Raspberry Pi.